freshOS/ws-deprecated/README.md

 ## How
 By providing a lightweight client that **automates boilerplate code everyone has to write**.
-By Exposing a **delightfully simple** api to get the job done simply, clearly, quickly.
+By exposing a **delightfully simple** api to get the job done simply, clearly, quickly.
 Getting swift models from a JSON api is now *a problem of the past*

 ## What